Types of iFrames and When to Use Them

 by Andrew Reed, on Nov 16, 2021 9:00:00 AM

-Each of these comes with its benefits and limitations, and knowing the difference between them can help you decide which you are comfortable with, and which you might need to implement when partnering with specific advertisers.
+Each type of iFrame code comes with its benefits and limitations, and knowing the difference between them can help you decide which you are comfortable with, and which you might need to implement when partnering with specific advertisers and embedded content.

 Below we have put together a quick list of the different iFrames, what they are capable of, and what their limitations are:

-Because of this, friendly iFrames should be reserved for advertisers you have a direct and/or trusted relationship with.
+Because of this, friendly iFrames should be reserved for advertisers and scripts you have a direct and/or trusted relationship.

 This is genuinely used for display ads that do not contain rich media and should be implemented when using programmatic advertising; or when the advertiser is unknown and does not require data from the publisher's site.

-SafeFrame is a great compromise between friendly and unfriendly iFrames, or when the advertiser is unknown and still requires some information from the publisher's page.
+SafeFrame is a great compromise between friendly and unfriendly iFrames, or when the advertiser is unknown and still requires some information from the publisher's page in order to embed code.

 --Article Continues Below--